 Dansaekhwa, or Korean monochrome art, is characterised by painting in a single colour, textured and with simplified images.
 Featured as a collateral event of the 56th Venice Biennale (2015), the art form has also generated interest in the western world through recent exhibitions such as From All Sides: Tansaekhwa on Abstraction (Blum & Poe, Los Angeles, 2014), Overcoming the Modern.
 Dansaekhwa: The Korean Monochrome Movement (Alexander Gray Associates, New York, 2014), and Lee Ufan: Marking Infinity (Guggenheim, New York, 2011).
 The burgeoning popularity of Dansaekhwa can also be seen through its success in auctions.

-Ha's works are also marked by his use of inexpensive and quotidian materials, a trait he shared with many of his contemporaries working in postwar Korea.
-As the artist reflected in his interview with Ocula, he could not afford to continuously work with a single type of work and wished to investigate those available around him.
-In the installation Relationship 72-11 (1972), for example, Ha erected a wooden beam upright on a rope while incorporating barbed wire into his paintings, arranging it horizontally in Untitled 72-C (1972) or into a grid pattern in Work 73-15 (B) (1973).
-Burlap sack, which was dispatched by the US for relief goods in during and after the war in Korea, became one of his favoured canvases as well.
+Ha's artworks are also marked by his use of inexpensive and quotidian materials, a trait he shared with many of his contemporaries working in post-war Korea.
+As the artist reflected in his interview with Ocula Magazine, he could not afford to produce large scales of only one type of work and wished to investigate the full range of materials available around him.
+In the installation Relationship 72-11 (1972), for example, Ha strung rope between two walls of a gallery and placed an upright wooden beam on top.
+He also incorporated barbed wire into his paintings, arranging it horizontally in Untitled 72-C (1972) or in a grid pattern in Work 73-15 (B) (1973).
+Burlap sack, which was dispatched by the United States for relief goods during and after the war in Korea, became one of his favoured canvases as well.

-Around the same time as he was experimenting with burlap sacks and barbed wire, Ha developed a method known as bae-ap-bub which involves pushing paint through the back of the canvas.
-Though simple, this method allows for countless variations depending on the size of the pores in the fabric and the pressure with which he applies paint.
-In his 'Conjunction' series, ongoing since the early-1970s, Ha employs bae-ap-bub to create diverse surfaces that range from the vertical columns of light and darker shades of oil paint in Conjunction 79-11 (1979) to short, vertical strokes of white in Conjunction 05-171 (2005).
-Others, such as Conjunction 16-321 (2016), depict an array of short angular marks that resemble the vowels of hangul or written Korean language.
-Many 'Conjunction' paintings also foster a sense of dimensionality where the edges of paint congeal, as can be seen in Conjunction 14-136 (2014) or Conjunction 18-07 (2018) among others.
+Around the same time as he was experimenting with burlap sacks and barbed wire, Ha began working with a method known as bae-ap-bub, which involves pushing paint through the back of the canvas.
+Though simple, this method allows for countless variations depending on the size of the pores in the fabric and the pressure with which the paint is applied.
+In his 'Conjunction' series (c 1970s–ongoing), Ha employs bae-ap-bub to create diverse surfaces that range from the vertical columns of light and darker shades of oil paint in Conjunction 79-11 (1979) to short, vertical strokes of white in Conjunction 05-171 (2005).
+Others, such as Conjunction 16-321 (2016), depict an array of short, angular marks that resemble the vowels of hangul (the Korean alphabet).
+Many 'Conjunction' paintings also foster a sense of dimensionality where the edges of paint congeal, as can be seen in Conjunction 14-136 (2014) and Conjunction 18-07 (2018), among others.

-Ha exhibits internationally, including Tina Kim Gallery, New York (2018); Almine Rech, London and Paris (2017); the National Museum of Modern and Contemporary Art, Gwacheon (2012); and Gana Art Centre, Seoul (2008) among others.
-Widely recognised for his contribution to contemporary art in Korea, Ha served as the chairman of Korean Avantgarde Association between 1969 and 1976; a commissioner and advisor to the inaugural Gwangju Biennale in 1995; and the director of Seoul Museum Art from 2001 to 2006.
+Ha exhibits internationally, including at the National Museum of Modern and Contemporary Art, Gwacheon (2012); Gyeongnam Art Museum, Changwon (2004); and Fondazione Mudima, Milan (2003), among others.
+In 2015, his work featured in the exhibition Dansaekhwa, a Collateral Event of the 56th Venice Biennale.
+Widely recognised for his contribution to contemporary art in Korea, Ha served as the chairman of Korean Avant-Garde Association between 1969 and 1974, commissioner and advisor to the inaugural Gwangju Biennale in 1995, and the director of Seoul Museum of Art from 2001 to 2006.